Dallas, Texas Medical Waste Disposal Services

 This commitment to quality in Dallas extends to its medical waste disposal companies, who operate as a vital backbone for every research clinic, office and hospital.

 With dozens of medical waste management and biohazard waste disposal companies serving the Dallas and Ft.
 Worth areas, you have many choices, whether you are a large or small scale generator of medical and biohazard waste.
-You want your disposal company to be reliable, cost-effective and impeccably cognizant and compliant of all public safety health rules and regulations.
+You want your medical waste disposal company to be reliable, cost-effective and impeccably cognizant and compliant of all public safety health rules and regulations.
 You need your back covered so you can get your job done.

 The Texas Commission on Environmental Quality (TCEQ) regulates and enforces biohazard waste disposal and medical waste disposal in Dallas TX.
 The rules cover the handling, treatment, and transport of these wastes from health-care-related facilities: waste of animals intentionally exposed to pathogens; bulk human blood and blood products; pathological waste; microbiological waste; and ‘sharps’.
 Familiarity and compliance with TCEQ rules is essential to protect public health and safety.